Office at Night

 Office at Night is a 1940 oil-on-canvas painting by the American realist painter Edward Hopper.
 It is owned by the Walker Art Center in Minneapolis, Minnesota, which purchased it in 1948.

-The painting depicts an office occupied by an attractive young woman in a short-sleeved blue dress who is standing at an open file cabinet, and a slightly older man who is perhaps in early middle age.
-He is dressed in a three-piece suit and is seated behind a desk.
-The nature of the office is unclear—it could just as easily be the office of a lawyer, an accountant or of a small business.
+The painting depicts an office occupied by a young woman in a short-sleeved blue dress, standing at an open file cabinet, and a man of middle age, dressed in a three-piece suit, seated behind a desk.
+The nature of the office is not definitively clear, as it could represent the workspace of a lawyer, an accountant, or a small business.